-4.12.11 Notification to I&APs of the Submission of the final EIR
+4.12.11 Notification to I&APs of the Submission of the Final EIR

-Once the Final-EIR and Draft EMPr reports are submitted to the DEA (the CA), a letter will be sent to all registered I&APs on the project database that the reports have been submitted and are available for review and comments.should they request copies of the reports.
-The Final-EIR and Draft EMPr will additionally be placed in the same public places as used throughout the EIA process for a 3021 day review period as required by the NEMA.
+Once the FEIR and FEMPr reports are submitted to the DEA (the CA), a letter will be sent to all registered I&APs on the project database that the reports have been submitted and are available for review and comments.
+The FEIR and FEMPr will be placed in the same public places as used throughout the EIA process for a 30 day review period as required by the NEMA.